We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 Anne nodded, understanding.

-Carefully I stepped onto the path, my body hugging the rock face, my arms splayed wide.
+Carefully, I stepped onto the path, my body hugging the rock face, my arms splayed wide.
 I took two tentative steps and paused, waiting as Anne followed.

-Fortunately our descent proved mercifully brief as the path widened into a ledge.
+Fortunately, our descent proved mercifully brief as the path widened into a ledge.
 From the ledge we discovered a cave entrance hidden behind a stone outcropping, its angle effectively concealing it from view, making it undetectable by sea.

-Stepping inside, we tread cautiously for several feet before entering a shallow cave.
+Stepping inside, we trod cautiously for several feet before entering a shallow cave.
 By now exterior light was faint, and while I untied the line, Anne produced an electric torch.
 Turning it on illuminated the interior.
 Insects of all shapes, sizes and colors scurried into the safety of black crevices and dark holes.

 With the rope once again looped over my left shoulder, I unbuttoned my coat and produced a pistol, inspecting it for dryness and load.